Google AdWords

 E. Enhanced CPC (ECPC)

-- Description: Google automatically adjusts your manual bids to increase conversions.
+- Description: Google adjusts your bids in an attempt to increase the number of people that convert.

-- Best For: Advertisers looking to maximize conversions without fully committing to automated bidding.
+- Best For: Advertisers wanting to improve conversion rates without using automated bidding.

 How to Create a Google Ads Campaign